chrispapas60/Wave-analyzer/README.md

 # Wave-analyzer

+-> INTRODUCTION
 This project is a wave analyser which reads audio input from a microphone and outputs both numerical and graphical data about the captured sound waves.
 It has the following functions.

 1) Audion capture
-2) Analysis (frequency, amplitude, waveform graph and maybe a spectrogram)
+2) Analysis
-3) Real time streaming
+3) Real time streaming (not yet)

-The program uses 4 classes: main.py, input.py, analysis.py, visualization.py.

-The main.py class calls the other classes.
+The main.py calls the other files.
-The input.py class handles the intake of audio information from the device's microphone, and translates that information into a machine readable format.
+The record.py class handles the intake of audio information from the device's microphone, and translates that information into a machine readable format(.WAV).
-Next, analysis.py reads the output of input.py and performs the requiste mathematical and outputs the period, amplitude, wave function, etc. of the sound wave.
+Next, analysis.py reads the output of record.py and performs the requested mathematical calculations and outputs the amplitude, wave function, etc. of the sound wave.

-Finally, visualization.py reads analysis.py's outputs and displays a visualization of the information.
+-> INSTRUCTIONS

+1) Download all the files
+2) Place them on the same folder
+3) Run main.py on visual code or simular enviroment
+4) On the Serial consol you should see the menu with the options you have

+-> Possible future updates

+1) Real time streaming mode
+2) Display of more information such as peak amplitude/frequency
+3) Addition of graphics and interactions
+4) Process and comparition of multiple samples